apereo/cas/README.md

 - [How to contribute][contribute]

-If you have already identified an enhancement or a bug, it is STRONGLY recommended that you simply submit a pull request to address the case.
-There is no need for special ceremony to create separate issues.
-The pull request IS the issue and it will be tracked and tagged as such.
+If you have already identified an enhancement or a bug, we recommended that you simply submit a pull request to address the case.

 ## Features